chenaciousD/website/content/projects/GenAIPerpsective/index.md

 **A few additional observations**
 - GPT rarely gets it right the first time.
 There is still a significant amount of debugging - but GPT guides you through this process.
 - GPT will hallucinate.
 For example, it once hallucinated about an API endpoint that didn't exist.
 I didn't realize this until lots of troubleshooting and then finally reading the official documentation.
+Increasingly, I will paste in documentation from external websites to make sure it provides me valid answers.
 - GPT has to be constantly reminded of its context.
 As my prototypes got more complex involving multiple files and modules, I would have to remind GPT about the existence of these modules.